drwl/annotaterb/README.md

 position: after
 ```

-Annotaterb reads first from the configuration file, if it exists, then merges it with any options passed into the CLI.
+Annotaterb reads first the configuration file, if it exists, passes its content through ERB, and merges the result with any options passed into the CLI.

 For further details visit the [section in the migration guide](MIGRATION_GUIDE.md#automatic-annotations-after-running-database-migration-commands).